pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

 ## Expressive case checking

-But even if you are not using one of our other libraries that uses case paths, you may still have use of case paths directly in your application.
+But even if you are not using a library out there that uses case paths, you may still have use of case paths directly in your application.
 It makes it possible to easily check if an enum value is of a particular case, and you can immediately access getter properties for each case of your enum.